naveen-hub79/naveen-hub79/README.md

 ## Hi there 👋

-My Name is Naveen and i'm a DevOps engineer passionate about working and contributing to the industry.
+My Name is Naveen and I'm a DevOps engineer passionate about working and contributing to the industry.
 I enjoy using my skills to develop and optimize processes that help teams deliver high-quality software faster.

 ### What is DevOps?🔄